-Children with cancer are living healthier, longer lives thanks to treatment changes.
+Children with cancer are living healthier, longer lives thanks to treatment changes and follow-up care.

 Cancer is not only a disease that strikes adults.
 In fact, it now kills more American children past the age of infancy than any other illness, according to the National Cancer Institute (NCI).
 Over the past 35 years, the rate of cancer in youngsters has increased annually.
 In all, about 11,000 new cases of childhood cancer are expected to be diagnosed this year — about half will be acute lymphocytic leukemia (ALL), brain, and other central nervous system tumors, and neuroblastoma (cancers that begin in nerve cells).

 But despite these worrisome statistics, there is good news about kids and cancer.
 The five-year survival rate for all childhood cancers combined has increased dramatically.
 It rose from 60 percent in the 1970s to almost 90 percent in recent years, the NCI reports.